CiscoCloud/vaquero-docs/docs/current/architecture.md

 The `vaquero` process in `agent` mode registers itself with an upstream master and drives provisioning in a local datacenter.

 1. **PXE Boot Service** -- implements the necessary protocols to get a node from PXE ROM to a working Linux kernel.
+    - DHCP: Has two run modes.
+Authoritative and Proxy
+    - TFTP: Hosts the undionly.kpxe
+2. **HTTP Server** - listens for commands from the central Vaquero server to update its assets and data model.
+3. **Asset Server** - implements a file server or reverse proxy to forward requests to a CDN.
+This delivers unattend boot scripts, kernels, and initrds.
-2. **Lifecycle Service** -- implements the necessary protocols to manage the lifecycle of a server.
+4. **Lifecycle Service (Future Roadmap)** -- implements the necessary protocols to manage the lifecycle of a server.
 This can leverage O/S-based mechanisms to hardware-based systems driven by IPMI, etc.
-3. **State Engine** -- implements a state tracking system to manage multi-step configurations, and provide status updates to master nodes.
+5. **State Engine (Future Roadmap)** -- implements a state tracking system to manage multi-step configurations, and provide status updates to master nodes.

-The agent will have a built-in HTTP server that will be used for API endpoints, as well as asset delivery.
-The assets delivered can be provided through multiple mechanisms based on configuration, including potentially being cached (uploaded) locally, or passed through from other systems (i.e. CDN).

-Some endpoints will be passed through directly to internal services, but others will be terminated by the agent (more details in [API documentation]):

-* **/assets** - static assets required to boot client nodes.
-* **/state** - mechanism for client nodes to report state (via API).
-* **/status** - used to inspect current operational state of this agent, and its client nodes.

-CoreOS Bare Metal has the following endpoints documented:

-* [HTTP API]
-* [gRPC API]

 ### The Control Node

 The overall solution will be driven by a centralized control system node that manage the process of transforming updates for our Source of Truth (SoT) into configurations that can be applied by the datacenter nodes.
 To perform this transformation, the system will need to process updates from the SoT, compile the changes, and stage those changes for implementation.

-The structure of this data is defined [elsewhere].
+The structure of this data is defined [elsewhere](https://ciscocloud.github.io/vaquero-docs/docs/current/data-model-howto.html).

 #### `vaquero server`

-The `vaquero` application in `server` implements a simple HTTP-based API that manages the overall workflow.
-To this end a few endpoints have been planned (these will be further details in the [API documentation]):
+The `vaquero` application in `server` implements the control logic to push data models out to `agents`.

+1. **GitHook Server** - implements a http server that processes github webhooks.
+2. **Client API** - implements an http client that talks to vaquero agents.
+3. **User API (Future Roadmap)** - implements functions to retrieve status, stage configurations and execute plans.

+##### Endpoints:
 * **/postreceive** - accepts inbound webhooks indicated an update has occurred in the SoT.
-* **/status** - used to inspect current operational state of the Vaquero system, and agent nodes.
+* **/status (Future Roadmap)** - used to inspect current operational state of the Vaquero system, and agent nodes.
-* **/prepare** - tells Vaquero system to stage a configuration.
+* **/prepare (Future Roadmap)** - tells Vaquero system to stage a configuration.
-* **/execute** - performs the machine provisioning through lifecycle management, etc.
+* **/execute (Future Roadmap)** - performs the machine provisioning through lifecycle management, etc.

+The current staging mechanism is human managed in github.
+It would be done in the same way as a code repository, a merge into a certain branch would push changes through vaquero.
+If vaquero server receives an invalid data model from github it will not push it out to the agents.

 ### State Management / Coordination